Black Mirror: Genre and themes

-As Black Mirror is an anthology series, each episode is standalone and can be watched in any order.
+As Black Mirror is an anthology series, each episode is standalone and can be watched in any order, although some episodes may contain references and easter eggs to previous episodes.
 The programme is an instance of speculative fiction within science fiction: the majority of episodes are set in dystopian near-futures with novel technologies that exaggerate a trait from contemporary culture, often the internet.
 An example is "Crocodile", where the Recaller device used to view a person's memories is the main difference from the modern world.
 Many such technologies involve altering the human body or consciousness, with little in-universe concern for the morality of these actions.
 They provide convenience or freedom to the user, but exacerbate problematic personality traits.
 Adrian Martin of Screen wrote that many episodes depict "basic human emotions and desires" that "intersect with, and get twisted by, a technological system that invariably spins out of control and into catastrophe".
-The settings are generally patriarchal and capitalist.
+Retrofuturistic designs highlight the theme of each episode, often showing a lack of comfort, emotional connection or personalisation; the settings are generally patriarchal and capitalist.
 Recurring themes throughout Black Mirror include data privacy and surveillance, virtual reality, individualism and consumerism.
 Many episodes have plot twists.

 However, individual episodes explore varying genres.
 Crime fiction episodes include the police procedurals "Hated in the Nation" and "Smithereens" and the Nordic noir "Crocodile".
 Horror and psychological horror are features of "Black Museum" and "Playtest", respectively.
 The first episode, "The National Anthem", contains black comedy and political satire.
 Some episodes employ features of lighter-hearted genres, such as romance in "San Junipero" and "Striking Vipers", romantic comedy in "Hang the DJ", or space opera in "USS Callister".
 Other genres include drama ("Fifteen Million Merits"), psychological thriller (Black Mirror: Bandersnatch), post-apocalyptic fiction ("Metalhead"), and war film ("Men Against Fire").